Lew Archer: Profile

-Another subtle difference was that Marlowe prowled the city of Los Angeles during the 1940s, while Lew Archer primarily worked the suburbs in the 1950s, moving outward with the populace.
-Like Marlowe, Archer observes growing dichotomies in American society with visual "snapshots".
-In The Zebra-Striped Hearse, Archer hunts a missing girl who may be dead, possibly murdered.
-His path repeatedly crosses a group of young surfers who own a hearse painted in gay zebra stripes.
+Another difference was that Marlowe prowled the city of Los Angeles during the 1940s, while Archer followed the populace outward and primarily worked the suburbs in the 1950s.
+Like Marlowe, Archer observes changing American society.
+In 1962's The Zebra-Striped Hearse, Archer hunts a missing girl who may be dead, possibly murdered.
+His path repeatedly crosses a group of young surfers who own a hearse painted whimsically in zebra stripes.
 To the youngsters, death is remote and funny.
 To the world-weary detective, it's close and grim.

 Lew Archer is largely a cipher, rarely described.
-His background is most thoroughly explored in The Moving Target: he got his training with the Long Beach California Police Department, but left (Archer himself says he was "fired") after witnessing too much corruption.
+His background is most thoroughly explored in The Moving Target: he got his training with the Long Beach, California, Police Department, but left (Archer himself says he was "fired") after witnessing too much corruption.
 Subsequent novels mentioned details of Archer's life only in passing.
 In Black Money (1966) Archer mentions that he's about 50 years old, thus born circa 1916.
 In The Doomsters a sheriff mocks his 6'2" and blue eyes.
 As old failures plague him, we learn he once "took the strap away from my old man", that he was a troubled kid and petty thief redeemed by an old cop, that he sometimes drank too much, that his ex-wife's name is Sue, and he thinks of her often.
 During World War II, he served in military intelligence in the United States Army, again mentioned in The Doomsters.